vmware-archive/chaperone/docs/setup.md

 in playbook project that will be built:

-Ex. :~/work/ansible/playbooks/supervio-ui/inventory becomes
+Ex. :~/chaperone/ansible/playbooks/chaperone-ui/inventory becomes

-    [supervio-ui]
-    supervio-ui.corp.local:8422
+    [chaperone-ui]
+    chaperone-ui.corp.local:8422

 #### Special Note about Domains:

-The default domain name for most things Chaperone is "vmware.local" for development VMs or containers.
+The default domain name for most things Chaperone is "corp.local" for development VMs or containers.
 However, at times (arguably often) work will occur on remote vCenter server environments, which generally use a other domain names (such as "corp.local").

-Given that note, take care to understand the actual domain name the DNS server you use uses in the event it is providing names, for example, as supervio-ui.corp.local.
+Given that, take care to understand the actual domain name the DNS server you use uses in the event it is providing names, for example, as chaperone-ui.corp.local.

-There are variables in some of the playbooks, and inventory files, that require care and attention if the target environment's domain is different from the default.
+There are variables in some of the playbooks, and inventory files, that require care and attention if the target environment has a domain different from the default.

 ## Deploy the CDS guis and tools

-To setup the Chaperone UI on the CDS, run one or more of the the

-UI-generating playbooks from the DE.
+To setup the Chaperone UI on the CDS, run one or more of the UI-generating playbooks from the DE.
 The playbooks install and configure the CDS automatically with commands similar to the following:

     # be on the DE as vmware
     # builds chaperone vio application
-    cd ~/workspace/ansible/playbooks/supervio-ui
+    cd ~/chaperone/ansible/playbooks/chaperone-ui
     # be sure to update the inventory and /etc/hosts files to
-    # the right network adress of the supervio-ui deploy
-    ansible-playbook --ask-pass --ask-sudo-pass -i inventory base.yml
-    ansible-playbook -i inventory ui.yml

-    # builds chaperone sddc application
-    cd ~/workspace/ansible/playbooks/supersddc-ui
-    # be sure to update the inventory and /etc/hosts files to
-    # the right network adress of the supersddc-ui deploy
-    ansible-playbook --ask-pass --ask-sudo-pass -i inventory base.yml
-    ansible-playbook -i inventory ui.yml

-    # builds chaperone cna application
-    cd ~/workspace/ansible/playbooks/supercna-ui
-    # be sure to update the inventory and /etc/hosts files to
-    # the right network adress of the supercna-ui deploy
+    # the right network adress of the chaperone-ui deploy
-    ansible-playbook --ask-pass --ask-sudo-pass -i inventory base.yml
-    ansible-playbook -i inventory ui.yml
+    ansible-playbook -i examples/inventory site.yml

 ## Configure and deploy

-Each Chaperone tool is accessed through a descriptive DNS name in the format "super(XXX)-ui.corp.local" where XXX is vio, sddc or cna to denote the package configuration tool.
+Chaperone is a tool that allows for creating a multitude of user interfaces by adding ansible templates.
+Each Chaperone tool is accessed through a descriptive DNS name in the format "(XXX)-ui.corp.local" where XXX might be something like "mycooltool", sddc or even somthing as simple as cna to denote the package configuration the tool you want to create and later deploy.
 Entries for each tool deployed need to either be added to the /etc/hosts or in the dns table of the system running the browser that accesses the application.

-Open a browser to http://super(XXX)-ui.corp.local, and you should see the gui.
+Open a browser to http://(XXX)-ui.corp.local and http://(XXX)-admin-ui.corp.local, thereafter you should see the guis.
-Fill in the gui with environment specific data, and 'save' will write the answerfile.yml.
+Fill in the forms with environment specific data, and 'Save' will store the answers in an answerfile.yml later used by the ansible playbooks..

-Alternatively, you can create an answerfile.yml by cutting and pasting the contents of a sample file into the answerfile.yml located at /var/lib/super(xxx) on the Chaperone Deployment server.
+Alternatively, you can create an answerfile.yml by cutting and pasting the contents of a sample file into the answerfile.yml located at /var/lib/(XXX) on the Chaperone Deployment server.

 TODO: Link to sample answer files for each package tool